Alonso-del-Arte/warnings-library/README.md

 NetBeans, JetBrains IntelliJ IDEA and though maybe starting with Eclipse and then the other two later on).

+## Available warnings

+These warnings will be provided as annotations.
+It will not be enough to import the annotations, one also needs to install the annotation processor, as mentioned earlier.

+* **Narrowing conversion warning** &mdash; For when a conversion requires a loss of precision due to narrowing, e.g., 256-bit floating point to 16-bit floating point.
+* **Custom warning** &mdash; A warning with a custom message, similar to the one in Xcode.

+## Instructions for enabling annotation processing

 ### Eclipse

 Annotation processing can be enabled on a per-project basis.